RunyuFan/CropNet/README.md

 # JSTARS2024-CropNet
-Repository for our JSTARS paper ''Multiclass Crop Interpretation via a Lightweight Attentive Feature Fusion Network using Vehicle-view Images'' (Please refer to https://ieeexplore.ieee.org/document/10835767)
+Repository for our JSTARS paper ''Multiclass Crop Interpretation via a Lightweight Attentive Feature Fusion Network using Vehicle-view Images'' (https://ieeexplore.ieee.org/abstract/document/10731986)

 The Dataset can be obtained from (coming soon)